 To get the best possible experience using our website we recommend that you upgrade to a newer version or other web browser.
 IE8 and lower is no longer supported.
 A list of the most popular web browsers can be found below.
 Click on the links to get to the download page.

 All School Boards are required to have policies that broadly govern how the school is run.
-From these policies, procedures are created to add more specific detail and and guidance around day-to-say practices in the school.
+From these policies, procedures are created to add more specific detail and and guidance around day-to-day practices in the school.
 If you would like to read our school policies you can access them through SchoolDocs – an online document hosting portal.
-Although the policies are public documents, SchoolDocs requires some authentication to access them.
+Kaurilands School SchoolDocs is tailored specifically for us and allows access to all our policy documents in one easy to find place.
+Policies and procedures are reviewed regularly and comply with New Zealand legislation and Ministry of Education guidelines.

 Our Child Protection policy, along with supporting policies and procedures, applies to any student at Kaurilands School who is defined as a child under the Children's Act 2014 (Part 1, s.
 5).
 Where this policy refers to "students" to maintain consistency with other school documentation, child protection requirements apply, with the exception of those outside the Children's Act definition.